Subdivision Directional Fields: Halfedge Forms

 \subsection{Halfedge Differential operators}

 We next redefine all differential operators for $\Gamma$ with the underlying paradigm that they should be equivalent to the operators in $\mathcal{X}$, albeit formulated in $\Gamma$ terms.
-We illustrate these operators in Figure~\ref{fig:halfedge-calculus}.
+We illustrate these operators in Figure~\ref{fig:halfedge-calculus}, and provide the entire set of differential operators for $\mathcal{X}$ in the $\Gamma$ setting in the rightmost columns of Table~\ref{table:all-operators}, comparing them with the analogous DEC and FEM operators.

 \paragraph{Conforming gradient}